Muhammad al-Bukhari: Works

 Al-Bukhari's travels seeking and studying hadith.

 Sahih al-Bukhari is considered Al-Bukhari's magnum opus.
 It is a collection of approximately 7,563 hadith narrations across 97 chapters creating a basis for a complete system of jurisprudence without the use of speculative law.
 The book is highly regarded among Sunni Muslims, and most Sunni scholars consider it second only to the Quran in terms of authenticity.
 It is considered one of the most authentic collection of hadith, even ahead of Muwatta Imam Malik and Sahih Muslim.
 Alongside the latter, Sahih al-Bukhari is known as one of the Sahihayn (Two Sahihs)' and they are together part of the Kutub al-Sittah.
-One of the most famous stories from the Sahih al-Bukhari is the story of Muhammad's first revelation.

-Al-Bukhari wrote three works discussing narrators of hadith with respect to their ability in conveying their material.
-These are Al-Tārīkh al-Kabīr, Al-Tarīkh al-Awsaţ, and Al-Tarīkh al-Ṣaghīr.
-Of these, Al-Tārīkh al-Kabīr is published and well-known, while Al-Tarīkh al-Ṣaghīr is lost.
+Al-Bukhari wrote multiple works discussing narrators of hadith.
+His major biographical compendium is Al-Tārīkh al-Kabīr, alongside an abridged chronological history known as Al-Mukhtaṣar min al-Tārīkh (also known as Al-Tārīkh al-Awsaṭ and Al-Tārīkh al-Ṣaghīr).
 Al-Dhahabi quotes Al-Bukhari as having said, “When I turned eighteen years old, I began writing about the companions and the tabi'un and their statements. [...]
 At that time I also authored a book of history at the grave of the Prophet at night during a full moon."
-The books being referred to here were Qadhāyas-Sahābah wa at-Tābi'īn and Al-Tārīkh al-Kabīr.
-Al-Bukhari also wrote al-Kunā on patronymics, and Al-Ḍu'afā al-Ṣaghīr on weak narrators of hadith.
-Al-Adab al-Mufrad is a collection of hadith narrations on ethics and manners.
+The books being referred to here were Qadāyā al-Ṣaḥābah wa al-Tābiʿīn and Al-Tārīkh al-Kabīr.
+Al-Bukhari also authored Kitāb al-Kunā on patronymics, and Al-Ḍuʿafāʾ al-Ṣaghīr on weak narrators.
+Al-Adab al-Mufrad is his dedicated collection of hadith narrations on ethics and manners.

-In response to the accusations levied against him during his mihna, Al-Bukhari compiled the treatise Khalq Af'āl al-'Ibād, the earliest traditionalist representation of the position taken by Ahmad ibn Hanbal, in which Al-Bukhari explains that the Quran is God's uncreated speech, while maintaining that God creates human actions, as the Sunnis had insisted in their attacks on the free-will position of Qadariyah.
+In response to the accusations levied against him during his mihna, Al-Bukhari compiled the treatise Khalq Afʿāl al-ʿIbād, the earliest traditionalist representation of the position taken by Ahmad ibn Hanbal, in which Al-Bukhari explains that the Quran is God's uncreated speech, while maintaining that God creates human actions, as the Sunnis had insisted in their attacks on the free-will position of Qadariyah.
 The first section of the book reports narrations from earlier scholars such as Sufyan al-Thawri that affirmed the Sunni doctrine of the uncreated nature of the Quran and condemned anyone who held the contrary position as a Jahmi or Kāfir.
-The second section asserts that the acts of men are created, relying on Qur'anic verses and reports from earlier traditionalist scholars like Yahya ibn Sa'id al-Qatlan.
-In the last part of his treatise, Al-Bukhari harshly condemned the Mutazilites, defending the belief that sound of the Qur'an being recited is created.
-Al-Bukhari cited Ahmad Ibn Hanbal as evidence for his position, re-affirming the latter's legacy and the former's allegiance to the Ahl al-Hadith.'
+The second section asserts that the acts of men are created, relying on Qur'anic verses and reports from earlier traditionalist scholars like Yahya ibn Sa'id al-Qattan.
+In the last part of his treatise, Al-Bukhari harshly condemned the Muʿtazilites, defending the belief that the sound of the Qur'an being recited is created.
+Al-Bukhari cited Ahmad Ibn Hanbal as evidence for his position, re-affirming the latter's legacy and the former's allegiance to the Ahl al-Hadith.

+List of Works

+The following is a list of Al-Bukhari's works: